 God answered my prayer not in the woods that day, but through Pastor Robert Graves.
 Our family was invited to visit the Santa Rosa Bible Church in Santa Rosa, California and so we went.
 After hearing an enthusiastic sermon, Pastor Graves gave a most unique invitation.
 I had never heard such things in a church and basically considered the idea of salvation by grace through faith as ridiculous.

 This plan was too simple and gave too much joy for what it required.
 How could simple child-like faith in the finished work of Christ on the cross assure me of forgiveness and eternal life in heaven with my Heavenly Father?
-I was taught there were three levels of heaven and there was no way of even knowing if one would ever even reach the lowest kingdom.

 Two weeks later our family returned to the Santa Rosa Bible Church.
 Once again at the end of the sermon I heard the same unique invitation.
 I never heard the words “Joseph Smith, LDS, the golden plates, or working your way to the Celestial Kingdom of heaven.
 What I heard was that Jesus was God and that only He can give me the right to enter Heaven.
 Only by believing that I was a sinner and that He took the punishment for all my sins could I have a relationship with Him.